ECCC-ASTD-MRD/librmn/src/fst/README.md

    * `FST_YES` to check if the record already exists and marks it as deleted before writing it again
    * `FST_NO` to just write the record without checking if it already exists
    * `FST_SKIP` to check if the record already exists and not write anything if it does
-   * `FST_REWRITE_META` to update the existing metadata in place.
+   * `FST_META` to update the existing metadata in place.
 Can only be used on a record found in the given file.

 It is highly recommended to use FST_SKIP to minimize useless IO, or even better, to try just not rewriting records.
 Note also that in `fst24` API, the rewrite option will check **ALL** search metadata, including `DATEV`, `DEET`, `NPAS` and `IG`s.